 A security culture involves everyone in the organization, top to bottom, collectively valuing, protecting and (where appropriate!) exploiting information.

 Subscribe to NoticeBored for fresh perspectives on information risk and security within the corporate context.
 NoticeBored picks up on the strategic,

+professional streams too.
 Information is a valuable and yet vulnerable asset that needs to be protected for sound business reasons.